dcy0577/Enhancing-3D-Point-Cloud-Segmentation-Using-Multi-Modal-Fusion-with-2D-Images/README.md

 cd KPConv-PyTorch
 python train_ScanNet_sphere_late_fusion.py
 ```
 When you start a new training, it is saved in `KPConv-PyTorch/results` folder.
-A dated log folder will be created, containing many information including loss values, validation metrics, model checkpoints, etc. you can use `plot_convergence.py` to plot a logged training, please adapt the path and import dataset
+A dated log folder will be created, containing many information including loss values, validation metrics, model checkpoints, etc. You can use `plot_convergence.py` to plot a logged training, please adapt the path and import dataset
 ```
 cd KPConv-PyTorch
 python plot_convergence.py.py